 The course covers the skills needed in the workplace, in the union, at conference and in the wider Labour Movement, at all levels, to build involvement and take action for Race Equality.

-This course positively encourages applications from black and Asian ethnic minority women
+This course positively encourages applications from black and Asian ethnic minority women.

-Disabled Members' Equality at work
+Disabled Members' Equality At Work

-This course is for Workplace and branch Equality Officers who want to take action for disability
+This course is for Workplace and branch Equality Officers who want to take action for disability equality rights and challenge disability discrimination at the workplace.

 This course covers: